 Q.10 Can I claim from medical aid?A. Yes, depending on your medical aid.
 I am registered and have a practice number, however, not all medical aid schemes pay for therapeutic massage.
 So, it is incumbent upon you to first find out from your medical aid if they pay.
 In any case, you would pay me and claim back from your medical aid.

-At this stage Discovery (with savings portion) as well as Parlmed do pay for therapeutic massage out of your saving portion.
+At this stage Discovery (with savings portion) as well as Medihelp do pay for therapeutic massage out of your saving portion.

-Discovery underwrites following Health schemes and they are covered too:
+Discovery administers following Health schemes and they are covered too:

 DHMS plans with a saving account